 - Indices: Indices are groups of assets that you can trade together.
 In Canada, the S&P/TSX Composite Index is the headline index, comprising around 250 companies.
 Tracking the performance of this index is important for understanding the state of the Canadian market.
-You can find some of the most important stocks on the TSX trading centre by looking at the S&P/TSX 60.
+You can find some of the most important stocks on the TSX centre by looking at the S&P/TSX 60.
 Index charts are available within the TSX website and on tools like TradingView.
 You can trade derivates on subindices like S&P/TSX 60 and sector-specific subindices like the S&P/TSX Capped Energy Index.

 - Insider Trading: Insider trading occurs when executives trade shares in their own company.
 Looking at insider trading reports published by the Toronto Stock Exchange can give you an idea of where each company is headed.
-Insiders can trade on the TSX if they follow the insider trading policy, which stipulates those insiders should be registered on an insider list and report all their trades.
+Insiders can trade on the TSX if they follow the insider policy, which stipulates those insiders should be registered on an insider list and report all their trades.
 Unregulated insider trading is illegal in Canada.

 - Education: There are plenty of resources on how to trade stocks, many of which focus on the TSX trading centre.
 You can find manuals and courses online, explore live TSX and S&P information on sites like Trading Economics and connect with other TSX investors via Reddit and social media.
 Top ranked TSX brokers will also provide free educational materials to their customers which may include key word glossaries, integrated YouTube video content and step-by-step guides.
 Furthermore, the TSX/TMX Equities Trading Conference provides an opportunity to learn about the Canadian market and TSX.
-Using a demo account is also a smart way to learn and practice; TMX regularly organises trading competitions using the TSX options simulator.
+Using a demo account is also a smart way to learn and practice; TMX regularly organises competitions using the TSX options simulator.

-TSX Trading From Abroad
+Using TSX Brokers Abroad

 There is one exception to this: interlisted stocks.
 These are listed both on the TSX trading centre and a US-based exchange, like NASDAQ.
 The major advantage of interlisted stocks is that they can be bought with US Dollars.
 Over 180 TSX stocks can be traded in USD and over 75% of the S&P/TSX 60 stocks are interlisted.

-Final Word On TSX Trading
+Final Word On TSX Brokers

 The Toronto Stock Exchange has some exciting companies and a solid performance record.
-You can trade on the TSX from most North American brokers, so make sure you compare them thoroughly in terms of platforms, fees and other factors to find the best one for you.
-Remember to check the TSX trading hours and holidays, including how they convert to your time zone, and watch out for any trading halts.
-A solid trading strategy and robust risk mitigation steps are key to profitable trading on the Toronto Stock Exchange.
+You can trade the TSX from most North American brokerages, so compare TSX brokers thoroughly in terms of platforms, fees and other factors to find the best one for you.
+Remember to check the TSX opening hours and holidays, including how they convert to your time zone, and watch out for any investing halts.
+A solid strategy and robust risk mitigation steps are key to profitability when investing on the Toronto Stock Exchange.

 Is It A Good Idea To Trade On The Toronto Stock Exchange?

-Which Are The Best Brokers To Trade On TSX?
+Which Are The Best TSX Brokers?

 Many Canadian and international brokers allow you to trade on the Toronto Stock Exchange but you will need to do some research to find the one that is best for you.
 Compare each broker’s fees, platforms and assets to make sense of the competition.
-Interactive Brokers, Trading 212 and Avatrade are some of the best-rated stockbrokers in Canada.
+Interactive Brokers, Trading 212 and AvaTrade are some of the best-rated stockbrokers in Canada.

-What Are The TSX Trading Hours?
+What Are The TSX Market Opening Hours?

 The TSX is open for trading from 09:30 to 16:00 Eastern Time every day, except weekends and holidays.
-Early trading is allowed from 07:00 – 09:30 ET and extended trading occurs between 16:15 and 17:00 ET.
+Early hours investing is allowed from 07:00 – 09:30 ET and extended trading occurs between 16:15 and 17:00 ET.
 Check your broker’s published calendar including market closures and upcoming public holiday dates.

 Can I Trade On TSX Using USD?

 The only valid currency on the TSX trading centre is the Canadian Dollar.
 However, some stocks on the TSX are interlisted, which means they are also available on a US exchange and can be traded with USD.
 TSX brokers may permit free currency conversions if you are an international day trader.

-Can I Access TSX Trading Reports?
+Can I Access TSX Reports?